nikkikhushi14/new-project/README.md

 # new-project
-This is my First Git repository
+This is my First Git repository.